Black River Wastewater Treatment Plant

-Today the average flow treated is in excess of 12MGD (Million Gallons per Day).
-The plant has a design flow of 15MGD and has exceeded 35MGD during rain events due to infiltration and leaks in the sewer system.
-The sludge produced goes through a "Digestion Process" to reduce pathogen bacteria and produce methane gas.
+The sludge produced is handled through a "Digestion Process" to reduce pathogen bacteria and produce methane gas.
 This methane gas is used in the plant process to reduce heat and energy costs.
-After the digestion process the sludge is thickened through a 2meter belt press where the majority of the water is removed.
-The resulting cake, or (biosolids), are disposed of on farmland as a "class B sludge."
-The effluent and biosolids are tested daily by our own Laboratory personell.
-This assures compliance with the permit to operate issued by the Ohio EPA.
+After the sludge is digested, the sludge is consolidated by a 2-meter belt press.
+The belt press removes a majority of the water found in the digested sludge.
+The resulting cake, or biosolids, are disposed of on farmland as a "class B sludge" throughout the spring, summer, and fall months.
+During the colder months, the sludge is disposed of to a landfill.
+The final effluent and biosolids are tested daily by our own Laboratory personnel at the plant.